Hamar Airport, Stafsberg: History

 Hamar built a water aerodrome close to Hamar Station in 1948.
 It used the lake of Mjøsa as its water body and during winter it would occasionally be prepared so that ski planes could land.
-The initiative for a land airport came from the Royal Norwegian Air Force, who on 7 October 1948 sent a letter to Hamar Municipality asking if they had plans for an airport.
+The initiative for a land airport came from the Royal Norwegian Air Force, which on 7 October 1948 sent a letter to Hamar Municipality asking if they had plans for an airport.
 Because the municipality had just invested in the water aerodrome, they had not considered the considerable investment which would be necessary for a land airport.
 In an executive board meeting on 26 October the municipality established an airport committee.
-A location was found at Stafsberg, which at the time was located at the intersection between the municipalities of Hamar, Furnes and Vang.
+A location was found at Stafsberg, which at the time was located at the intersection between Hamar Municipality, Furnes Municipality and Vang Municipality.
 The site was formerly used by the Norwegian Army and therefore no expropriation was necessary.
 The airport's plans were finalized and approved in mid 1950.

 Construction commenced immediately and took less than four months.
 Of the investment of 124,000 Norwegian krone (NOK), 60,000 was paid for by Hamar Municipality, 54,000 by the RNoAF and 10,000 by the Norwegian Aero Club.
 The municipality and the air force agreed to jointly cover the operating costs.
 The airport originally received a 600 m runway and a 120 m apron.
 Construction was carried out by the military.
 The airport was opened on 17 November 1950.
 A further extension was started in 1952, and the airport could opened on 25 June 1953 with an extended 920 m runway.
 This allowed the airport to handle de Havilland Heron and Douglas DC-3 aircraft.
 The extension improved the air force's ability to use the airport for emergency landings.

 Braathens SAFE started flying scheduled services to Hamar from 16 May 1956, using de Havilland Herons.
 Hamar was an intermediate stop on the route between Oslo Airport, Fornebu and Trondheim Airport, Værnes, which also called at Røros Airport.
 Braathens remained until 1958, when they replace the Herons with the larger Fokker F27 Friendships on the route.
 These could not land on the short runway at Stafsberg, so Hamar was dropped from the service.
 Braathens stated that they never made any money from operating at Hamar.
 As a short-time replacement, Solbergfly started a route which connected Notodden Airport, Tuven with Oslo and Hamar, using a Cessna 310.
 However, the route was abandoned after a single season.